c3mzz/c3mzz/README.md

 ## 🧠 Competitive Programmer | Olympiad Student

 I'm a passionate coder with a strong interest in algorithms, data structures, and problem solving.
-I’am **Thailand Olympiad in Informatics (TOI)** participant.
+I’m **Thailand Olympiad in Informatics (TOI)** participant.

 ## 💻 What I Do
 - 🥇 Solving problems on platforms like OTOG, programming.in.th, Codeforces, AtCoder